medusajs/medusa/docs/content/advanced/backend/notification/how-to-create-notification-provider.md

+---
+description: 'Learn how to create a notification provider in the Medusa server.
+A notification provider is used to send notifications to customers or users, for example to send an email to the customer.
+This guide explains the different methods available in a Notification provider.'
+---

 # How to Create a Notification Provider

 In this document, you’ll learn how to add a Notification Provider to your Medusa server.